hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

-Note also that ``Pod`` restarts may happen during bringup, particualrly if all helm charts are deployed at the same time.
+Note also that ``Pod`` restarts may happen during bringup, particularly if all helm charts are deployed at the same time.
 The ``cn-sv-node`` cannot start until ``participant`` is running and ``participant`` cannot start until ``postgres`` is running.